Table of Contents

 It can be helpful to know what people mean when they talk about substance use, substance abuse, dependence, and addiction.

 Substance: When used with the words use or abuse, 'substance' generally refers to things like prescription drugs, over-the-counter drugs, street drugs, alcohol, and tobacco.
-What these substances have in common is that they change how we feel – physically and/or emotionally – when we take them.
+What these substances have in common is that they change how people feel – physically and/or emotionally – when they take them.

 Substance use: To use a substance simply means to put that substance in your body in some way (e.g., to swallow, eat, drink, smoke, snort, inject the substance).
 Some common examples of substance use include: drinking alcohol, snorting a line of cocaine, taking a prescription anti-anxiety pill, smoking a cigarette, or injecting (shooting) some heroin.